 Make sure you use clean tools and hands for all of this.

-Even if you’re left with a bare tree after this, it could still bounce back with time and proper care.
+Even if you’re left with a bare tree, it could still bounce back with time and proper care.

 Read on for more info on how to treat major fiddle leaf fig problems.